osmcode/osmium-tool/man/osmium-getid.md

     and include them in the output.
 This only works correctly on non-history files unless the `-H` option is also used.

+-t, \--remove-tags
+:   Remove tags from objects that are not explicitly requested but are only
+    included to complete references (nodes in ways and members of relations).
+    If an object is both requested and used as a reference it will keep its tags.
+You also need **\--add-referenced/-r** for this to make sense.

 \--verbose-ids
 :   Also print all requested and missing IDs.
 This is usually disabled, because
     the lists can get quite long.
 (This option implies **\--verbose**.)